 During a post graduate course in learning design, one of the students attempted to present instruction on the solar system without the use of any visuals.
 After the professor gave a curt lecture on importance of multi-sensory instruction, she asked the student to at least draw the solar system on the board.
 Seeing the embarrassed student cringe and apologize for complete lack of artistic ability, I agreed to illustrate the planets.

-You are probably familiar with Edgar Dale’s Cone of Learning which illustrates how much we learn based, on reading, hearing, seeing etc.
+You are probably familiar with Edgar Dale’s Cone of Learning which illustrates how much we learn.

 According to dual encoding theory people will recall a lower percentage of what they have heard due to cognitive overload.
 They will remember a higher percentage of visual information, because there is less of it to remember.
-Try to present a rapid string of illustration at the same speed that we move from sentence to sentence and people would soon be shutting their eyes to gain relief from overload.
+Here is another test to try.
+Present a rapid string of illustration at the same speed that we move from sentence to sentence.
+People’s eyes will soon glaze over from overload.

-But let’s return to my experience with illustrating the planets based on verbal input.
+Let’s return to my experience with illustrating the planets based on verbal input.
 I was actually able to remember more of the instruction than the other students.
 If you think about it logically people really do not learn by doing.
 Without hearing or seeing instruction they have no clue of what to do.
-However, they remember more by performing actions they have been taught.
-The act of converting one into another output uses even more areas of the brain, and evidently the more you use, the better you remember.
+However, they remember more by performing actions based on what they have been taught.
+The act of converting one output into another output uses even more areas of the brain, and evidently the more you use, the better you remember.